Bloodborne HIV: Don't Get Stuck!

 POST for birth control and other women’s health care

-3. You sterilize the instruments If you cannot buy a disposable speculum for every vaginal exam (or if you are in a situation where you need frequent vaginal exams), you can buy a metal speculum, which you keep and sterilize at home, and bring for your provider to use.
+3. You sterilize the instruments You can buy a metal speculum, which you keep and sterilize at home, and bring for your provider to use for vaginal exams.

 Additional information about women’s health care